A Semi-Automatic Method for History Matching using Sequential Monte Carlo: Examples

 \section{Examples}

-Below we illustrate our ideas on a toy problem, and non-trivial applications in hydrology and biology.
-Both of the substantive applications do not necessarily require history matching as the model simulation is not expensive relative to typical applications of history matching.
+Below we illustrate our ideas on a toy problem, and non-trivial applications in hydrology, biology and reservoir modelling.
+All of the substantive applications do not necessarily require history matching as the model simulation is not expensive relative to typical applications of history matching.
 However, they are sufficient for us to illustrate the messages of this paper.
-The hydrology example involves a deterministic model and the implausibility measure is based on a distance between observed and simulated data.
+The first substantive example is in hydrology, and involves a deterministic model and the implausibility measure is based on a distance between observed and simulated data.
 The SMC history matching approach is compared with an SMC optimisation routine.
 The biological example involves a stochastic model for an autoregulatory gene network, and the implausibility measure is based on an unbiased likelihood estimator.
 In this case we compare the output and efficiency with a more standard Bayesian SMC method.
+The third example is in reservoir modelling, where we use the implausibility measure in \eqref{eq:implausibility}.
+Again, we compare results with an SMC optimisation routine.

+For all of the examples we emulate each output with a GP with zero mean function and a squared exponential covariance function with automatic relevance determination.
+The GP hyperparameters are estimated by maximum marginal likelihood estimation.
+For all examples except the toy example in the next subsection we emulate the centred output using the sample mean of the expensive simulations at each wave.
+This helps to improve the zero mean GP assumption.